0xDBFB7/synchrotron-project/notes.md

 > The vast majority of proposals for this new facility were based upon the radiation from insertion devices IDs and not from bending magnets.

+#### For absorption measurements, how is fluroescence light filtered on the output photodiode?

+#### What's the difference between RIXS and XAS?

+Discussed by @XASa

 #### Why can't 'household' x-ray sources be used for XAS?
 Is XAS ever done in SEMs?

-I have read that it is difficult to monochromate x-ray sources.
+I have read that it is difficult to monochromate basic x-ray sources.

 #### If relativistic charges instead radiated parallel to the acceleration, rather than in the direction of the velocity, would synchrotrons be possible?